Obarun/66/doc/66-enable.md

 # 66-enable

-This command enables one ore more services inside a given *tree*.
+This command enables one ore more services and/or modules inside a given *tree*.

 ## Interface